elninotech/uppload/content/help/services/import-from-web-service/fotki.md

 1. Find the Fotki URL of your photo and copy it
 2. Click on the "Fotki" button in the widget
 3. Paste the Fotki URL in the textbox
-4. Click on the "Import from Fotki" buttom
+4. Click on the "Import from Fotki" button

 ## How do I find the Fotki URL of an image?